 Welcome to the world of a Cornishman who has left his birth county, and gone ‘upcountry’ to live.

 My name is George Williams and I was brought up in Helston with our family home in Penrose Road.
 During my childhood I rarely left Cornwall except for short holidays to see relatives, but that changed when I started work at Goonhilly Satellite Earth Station, and training courses took me away on a regular basis.
 I saw a new world away from Cornish clotted cream, pasties, pirates, and piskies.
-That job became my career, and I eventually left to better my life taking my wife (Deb) and two children across the Tamar in 1989.
+That job became my career, and I eventually left to better my life taking my wife (Deb) and two children (Andrew and Lynsey) across the Tamar in 1989.

 Now I have spent almost as long away from Cornwall as when I lived there, and holidays are the only time we go back.